Jacques Rancière: Influence

 In 2006, it was reported that Rancière's aesthetic theory had become a point of reference in the visual arts, and Rancière has lectured at such art world events as the Frieze Art Fair.

 Former French presidential candidate Ségolène Royal described Rancière as her favourite philosopher.

-Among those intellectuals influenced by his work, Gabriel Rockhill, the editor and translator into English of Rancière's The Politics of Aesthetics, has developed a new paradigm for thinking about the historical relation between aesthetics and politics in close dialogue with Rancière's writings.
+Rancière's writings have influenced developments in film theory, including historical and comparative approaches to representation, politics and spectatorship.

 The literary critic Rita Felski has named Rancière as an important precursor to the project of postcritique within literary studies.